 The second thing he points out is that true affection is expressed (chapter 13, verses 4-7).
 He paints for us a picture, as one person put it, “of putting on love’s matchless beauty.”

 True affection is expressed unselfishly (13:4).
 For one, authentic love is patient.
 Patience is restraint when you have the right to act.
 Jesus gives a parable of this in Matthew 18:21-35.
 His lesson is about a king whose servant owed him an insurmountable debt that he could not possibly owe.
 Yet the king was very patient with him.
 The debtor, in contrast, was very impatient with his own servant who owed him a small amount of money.
 This kind of loving patience is also the ability to delay a response, especially when wronged.
 Jesus did this for our sake (1 Peter 3:20).
-He was patient with the soldiers who apprehended him, patient with the religious and political powers that tried him, knowing his restraint from acting with supernatural power would lead him to the cross.
+He was patient with the soldiers who apprehended him, patient with the political powers that tried him, and the religious powers that condemned him.
+With his power, he certainly could have freed himself and leveled Jerusalem and Rome with barely a whisper.
+However, out of love for God and for his own, he knew this restraint would lead him to the cross.
 It was his destiny to pay for our sins (in fact, for our lack of love and impatience) on the cross.

 Kindness proceeds from a tender heart.
 It contributes to the peace and happiness of others.
 It is the opposite of one’s disposal to do harm to others.